#1 Ranked Children’s Hospital by U.S. News & World Report

-During the stretching phase, children are kept on a ventilator and are heavily sedated and often motionless, so they do not tear the traction sutures.
 The esophagus will grow an average of 1 to 2 millimeters per day on each end.
-When the ends are close enough together, the child is returned to the operating room and the esophagus is repaired.
+When the ends are close enough together, your child is returned to the operating room and the esophagus is repaired.
 Even the very longest gaps respond to growth stimulus, so a child with a very long gap can expect to be connected.

-This works because the jejunum is thin enough to be placed behind the trachea, mimicking the course of an esophagus and doesn't dilate or "kink" in the manner of a transposed colon segment, so no surgical revisions are required.
+This works because the jejunum is thin enough to be placed behind the trachea, just like the esophagus.
+It also doesn't dilate or "kink" like a transposed colon segment might, so no surgical revisions are required.

 If the two ends of the esophagus can be connected, there may be further surgeries required after this point to repair esophageal leaks or to remove sections of the esophagus that have become severely narrowed with scar tissue.

-Also, children often require an operation for gastroesophageal reflux (backflow of gastric contents up into the esophagus), called a Nissen fundoplication.
+Also, your child may require an operation for gastroesophageal reflux (backflow of gastric contents up into the esophagus), called a Nissen fundoplication.
 In this procedure the upper part of the stomach is wrapped around the lower end of the esophagus and stitched in place to provide resistance to gastric contents flowing up into the esophagus.
 This surgery is needed because the lower portion of the esophagus in infants and children born with EA does not have the normal muscle movements (peristalsis) to push fluids and food down the esophagus into the stomach.
-Unfortunately, attempts to increase the resistance of contents in the stomach from flowing back up into the esophagus also produce resistance for fluid and food going down the esophagus in the normal direction, which can result in difficulty swallowing.